PatDobson1/reactProject_3/README.md

 This site is part three in series of React 'test' applications created to highlight React skills.

+This is a mock up of an ecommerce site.

+The data is produced via a PHP API which takes it's data from a MySQL database and converts it into JSON.

+The data was randomly generated from https://www.mockaroo.com/

 The live site can be found at https://project3.patrickdobson.co.uk